paulynamagana/protviz/README.md

 ![License](https://img.shields.io/badge/License-MIT-steelblue)
 [![Python Tests](https://github.com/paulynamagana/protviz/actions/workflows/python-tests.yml/badge.svg?branch=main)](https://github.com/paulynamagana/protviz/actions/workflows/python-tests.yml)

-Protviz is a Python package designed to retrieve and visualize various protein annotations and structural information.
+Protviz is a Python package designed to retrieve and visualise various protein annotations and structural information.
 It allows users to fetch data from multiple bioinformatics databases and plot this information along a protein sequence using a flexible track-based system.

+## Motivation

+The goal of Protviz is to simplify the process of plotting protein annotations.
+This package is inspired by the [Gviz](https://bioconductor.org/packages/release/bioc/html/Gviz.html) library in R/Bioconductor, aiming to provide a similar, easy-to-use, track-based visualisation system for protein sequence data in Python.

+I also wanted a way to plot data from resources but also be able to add custom annotations.
+Hope its helpful.

 ## Features